s-vedra/MovieApp-API/README.md

-# MovieApp-API
+# MovieAPI

-## Part 1
+## Summary

-Create an API that keeps and manages your favorite movies.
-It should have the option to:
+API that keeps and manages your favorite movies.
+Currently the back-end is only available, the client part is in development.
+Authentication and authorization are implemented using JWT tokens.

-* keep data in a fixed static class
+## Features

+* Movie
-* create a new movie
+  * Add a new movie
-* get a movie by id
+  * Edit the movie
-* get all movies
-* get the movie by genre
+  * Delete the movie

-A movie contains:

-* title
-* description
-* year
-* genre

-## Part 2

-Create an architecture and connect the API to a database where the data should be kept

-## Part 3

-Create an end-to-end implementation for Users.
-A User has:

-* Username
+  * Search by movies

-* Password ( Hashed )
-* First Name
-* Last Name
+* Users
-* Favorite Genre
+  * Login
-* MoviesList
+  * Register

-## Bonus

-Implement authentication/authorization with tokens
+  * Save a movie as your favorite movie
+  * Delete the movie from your favorite movie list